GunnMath/competition-website/content/home.md

 description: "Gunn's third annual mathematics competition, hosted by dedicated high school students."
 ---

 Welcome to Gunn High School's annual mathematics competition!
-It will be held at Gunn High School on the date of March 23rd, 2024.
+It will be held at Gunn High School on the date of **March 24th, 2024**.
 [REGISTER HERE!]( https://bit.ly/GMC24)

 ## About